Suzette Quintanilla: 2020–2025

-In January 2025, the documentary Selena y Los Dinos, premiered at the Sundance Film Festival, with Suzette and A.B. serving as executive producers.
-Directed by Isabel Castro, the documentary featured previously unreleased VHS footage captured by Suzette.
-It received a U.S. Documentary Special Jury Award for Archival Storytelling and was screened at the South By Southwest Film Festival.
-On May 13, Netflix acquired the documentary and announced it would be released during the upcoming winter season.
-On April 23, 2025, Suzette partnered with St. Jude Children's Research Hospital to launch a Selena-themed shirt, with proceeds benefitting families receiving care at the hospital.
+The documentary Selena y Los Dinos, premiered at the January 2025 Sundance Film Festival, with Suzette and A.B. its executive producers.
+Directed by Isabel Castro, it included previously-unreleased VHS footage by Suzette.
+Selena y Los Dinos received a U.S. Documentary Special Jury Award for Archival Storytelling, and was screened at the South By Southwest Film Festival.
+On May 13 of that year, Netflix acquired the documentary and announced its release during the upcoming winter season.
+Suzette partnered with St. Jude Children's Research Hospital on April 23, 2025, to introduce a Selena-themed shirt, with proceeds benefiting families receiving care at the hospital.